tvvinkle/movie_trailer/README.md

   ### Step 3.
 Run the code

-   -Using the terminal
+   - Using the terminal
-     *Type python `entertainment_center.py`
+     * Type python `entertainment_center.py`
-   -Using the Python IDLE
+   - Using the Python IDLE
-      *Select Run from the IDLE menu,
+      * Select Run from the IDLE menu,
-      *Click `Run Module` from the dropdown list
+      * Click `Run Module` from the dropdown list